Oval-Tutu/shove/README.md

 - `shove.getLayerMask(name)` - Get the mask of a layer
 - `shove.setLayerMask(name, maskName)` - Set a layer as a mask
 - `shove.drawToLayer(name, drawFunc)` - Draw to a layer with a callback
-- `shove.compositeAndDraw(globalEffects, applyPersistentEffects)` - Composite and draw the current state
+- `shove.drawComposite(globalEffects, applyPersistentEffects)` - Composite and draw the current state

 ### Effect System